PardhuSreeRushiVarma20060119/Mini-Projects/Shadow_Puppeteer/README.md

 - This tool is a **privacy defense research prototype** — do not use to evade lawful monitoring or for illegal purposes
 - Keep perturbations conservative on sites with critical canvas usage (e.g., online editors or games)

+**Adversarial fingerprint testing is performed exclusively in controlled environments or on pages with explicit permission, as injecting perturbations into third-party websites may disrupt functionality and violate usage policies.**

 ---

 ## Next Steps (Suggested Enhancements)